 Even though Citrix Systems XenServer is now free, solutions providers still need to know how to obtain a XenServer license.
-For you to implement a complete XenServer package, your customer will likely
+For you to implement a complete XenServer package, your customer will likely have to purchase a few additional components.

 The heart of XenServer is the Xen hypervisor, the virtualization component that runs and manages virtual machines (VMs) in your customer's environment.
 The Xen hypervisor is open source, and that means that not only is the hypervisor free, but you can also read its code.
 As a result, different vendors, such as Oracle, Novell and Citrix, are including the Xen hypervisor in their products.
 But you should note that a hypervisor alone cannot be used to create VMs.
 The hypervisor is just a kernel, and you need more components to actually do something with it.